 Figure 2 illustrates the throughput properties of Cassandra, a distributed DB technology used by Netflix.
-At the bottom left of the plot, we see that 50 distributed Cassandra nodes handle 174,000 tps.
-Increasing to 300 nodes gives 1.1 million transactions per second (tps) [22].
-A follow-up study three years later showed a throughput of 1 million tps with just a few dozen nodes [23].
+At the bottom left of the plot, we see that 50 distributed Cassandra nodes could handle 174,000 writes per second.
+Increasing to 300 nodes allowed for 1.1 million writes per second [23].
+A follow-up study three years later showed a throughput of 1 million writes per second with just a few dozen nodes [24].
 To emphasize: the throughput of this DB increased as the number of nodes increased.
-The scaling is linear: $10 \times$ more nodes means $(10c) \times$ more throughput, where 0 < c < 1.
+The scaling was linear.

 Each node also stores data.
 Critically, a node only stores a subset of all data, that is, it has partial replication.
-In the Netflix example [23], each piece of data has three copies in the system, i.e. a replication factor of three.
+In the Netflix example [24], each piece of data has three copies in the system, i.e. a replication factor of three.
 Partial replication enables an increase in the number of nodes to increase storage capacity.
 Most modern distributed DBs have a linear increase in capacity with the number of nodes, an excellent property.
 Additionally, as the number of nodes increases, Cassandra's latency and network usage does not worsen.
 Cassandra can be distributed at scale not only throughout a region, but around the globe.
 Contrast this to the Bitcoin blockchain, where capacity does not change as the number of nodes increases.